Somatic Breathing: How to Breathe Properly for Mind‑Body Balance

 Bringing your body and mind back into balance doesn’t need to take hours.

-You can tune your breath and quiet your mind in a matter of minutes with a little practice.
+You can tune your breath and quiet your mind in a matter of minutes with a bit of practice.

 Read Next